jhaals/yopass/README.md

 ```console
 docker-compose up -d
 ```
-Yopass will then be available under the domain you specified through `VIRTUAL_HOST` / `LETSENCRYPT_HOST`.
+Entrata Secrets will then be available under the domain you specified through `VIRTUAL_HOST` / `LETSENCRYPT_HOST`.

 Advanced users that already have a reverse proxy handling TLS connections can use the `insecure` setup: